AndrewEllis93/Print-Tuning-Guide/README.md

 *If you want to get more scientific, test with a specific nozzle or setup, or your hotend just isn't listed, see the last section (["Determining Max Volumetric Flow Rate"](#determining-max-volumetric-flow-rate)) for more details.*

+## How Volumetric Flow Rate Relates to Print Speed

+Working out how quickly you can print at a given volumetric flow rate is quite simple:

+- **speed = volumetric flow / layer height / line width**

+Or, inversely,
+- **volumetric flow = speed * line width * layer height**

+For example, if your hotend is capable of 24mm<sup>3</sup>/sec, and you are printing with 0.4mm line width, at 0.2mm layer height:

+- **24 / 0.4 / 0.2 = Maximum print speed of 300mm/sec**

 ## Method
 You will follow a similar process to extruder calibration.